 It is also recommended that patients who are smokers quit to help with the bone remineralization process (this means the restoring of calcium in the bone).
 It may take several months for the bone to recover.

-If remineralization does not occur, surgery to remove part of the end of the clavicle may be required to alleviate symptoms.
+If conservative treatments do not effectively remineralize the clavicle, surgery to remove part of the end of the clavicle may be required to alleviate symptoms.

 A second type of osteolysis can occur as a complications of joint replacement surgery.
 Most patients recover from joint replacement surgery with no complications.
 But occasionally, polyethylene or other materials in a joint implant can wear down.
 When this happens, debris can accumulate in the surrounding joint tissue.
 This, in turn, causes inflammation that can result in degeneration of the bone.